 "Reopening" doesn't mean that we're back to regular operations.
 "Reopening," at least for the first little while, is limited to browsing and borrowing from our collections of books, movies, video games, etc. A limited number of patrons are allowed in the doors at one time and we ask that you try to stay for only 20-minutes so that we can safely accommodate everyone who would like to browse in a day.
-Public internet access/drop-in computers are currently not available, neither are printing/photocopying/faxing services.
-Keep reading to learn more about when we'll be reintroducing these services.
+Public internet access/drop-in computers aren't available until the end of July, neither are printing/photocopying/faxing services.

 No-Contact Pick-up Service to Continue Indefinitely